 In order to hold the hotel liable for your injuries, you will need to prove that the hotel was negligent.
 This means showing that the hotel owed you a duty of care, and that the duty was breached.
 You can do this by showing previous complaints or injuries, or even by having witnesses.
 Sometimes, accessing the hotel’s maintenance records can help prove that the hotel was negligent by showing that they were aware of a hazard, but did not fix it.

-Speak with a Kentucky Personal Injury Attorney Today
+Speak with a Personal Injury Attorney in Kentucky Today

 Hotels have large law firms ready to protect their investment.
 If you have been injured in a hotel, you need to contact a personal injury attorney first.
 The Gladstein Law Firm, PLLC can assist you with your claim.
 Schedule your free consultation now by calling 502-855-4177 or request a consultation by contacting us online.